Some general information:

 Switch, starter, -- $12 (This switch almost never fails.
 People think it is bad when the lamps go out after a few seconds to a few minutes, but that is the lamps not the switch)

-Motor and gear train -- $56.
-You want this if turning the setting knob is a pain.
+Motor with gear train -- $57.
 If you second hand disk is held on with a set screw from the side then you this gear train is fine.
 But (on earlier models somewhere below the low 3000 serial numbers) if the second screws on a threaded shaft from the gear train, then you will need to purchase a new second hand disk also.
 Attention: When transferring the setting knob note it has left-hand-threads!!!
 Use Locktite on the setting knob.
 Also, see next item.

 Bushing, white plastic, (new replacements are aluminum) to hold the rear filter disk in place -- $3.
 This breaks so often that you should order with gear train above.